-No matter how much you read about Cairo, you will never be prepared for what you will experience here.
+No matter how much you read about Cairo and Egypt, you will never be prepared for what you will experience here.

-This is a small list I made up for you, the dos and don’ts of Cairo.
+This is a small list I made up for you, the dos and don’ts of Egypt.

 1. I’ve noticed recently that most of the tourists coming to visit stay near the Pyramids.
 No guys, NO!
 Yes the Pyramids are A M A Z I N G. But no the area around the Pyramids is not the place you wanna be staying at, it’s pretty far from everything.